minio/docs/source/operations/network-encryption.rst

 .. cond:: linux

-   The MinIO server searches the following directory for TLS keys and certificates:
+   By default, the MinIO server looks for the TLS keys and certificates for each node in the following directory:

    .. code-block:: shell

       ${HOME}/.minio/certs

    Where ``${HOME}`` is the home directory of the user running the MinIO Server process.
+   You may need to create the ``${HOME}/.minio/certs`` directory if it does not exist.

-   For deployments started with a custom TLS directory :mc-cmd:`minio server --certs-dir`, use that directory instead of the defaults.
+   For deployments using :mc-cmd:`minio server --certs-dir` to set a custom TLS directory, use that directory instead of the default.
+   Also, if the user running the process does not have a home directory, you **must** specify a directory with ``--certs-dir``.

    Place the TLS certificates for the default domain (e.g. ``minio.example.net``) in the ``/certs`` directory, with the private key as ``private.key`` and public certificate as ``public.crt``.